TheLightseedProtocol/Lightseed-Protocol/README.md

 ---

-Made with hope for the stars.
+*Made with hope for the stars.*
 **Andrew, founder of the Lightseed Protocol**
-July 21, 2025
+**July 21, 2025**

+---

+Let me know if you'd like this committed to the repo now or want the `index.html` updated to match.